-In my clinics, I am asked several times a day by patients whether they can have them and whether they’re even legal (I think a lot of people partially hope they are illegal).
+In light of this (and definitely not because I’m desperate to retain my youthful looks) I had a chat with Doctor Zach Turner, who is asked several times a day by patients whether they can have peptides—and whether they’re even legal (he reckons a lot of people partially hope they are illegal).

 The interesting thing about this is that most people who ask for them think of them as simply the latest in the ever-growing market of quick-fix magic potions.

-When asked by patients and friends for peptides and other weight-augmenting or weight loss medications, I always ask (and you should ask yourself too): What do you want to achieve?
-Is it legal (peptides are in fact completely legal if prescribed by a doctor)?
-Which are the right ones for me?
+When questioned by patients and friends for peptides and other weight-augmenting or weight loss medications, Zach always asks (and you should ask yourself too): What do you want to achieve?
+Is it legal (peptides are in fact completely legal, if prescribed by a doctor)?
+And: which are the right ones for you or me, as individuals?

-In the world of health and fitness peptides are used and recommended for increased energy, burning fat, building muscle and improving athletic ability.
+In the world of health and fitness, peptides are used for increasing energy, burning fat, building muscle and improving athletic ability.